Paris Opera Garnier Tours

 One of the many iconic squares of the French capital located in the 1st arrondissement of the city and presided over by the equestrian statue of Joan of Arc.
 No doubt the guide will take advantage of the first stop of this tour to tell you the mythical story of the Maid of Lorraine.

 Theatre du Palais Royal

-It is one of the most iconic covered galleries in Paris.
-Its glass ceilings and the decoration of the establishments that compose it were declared a historical monument of the city.
+This is one of the most iconic indoor galleries in Paris.
+Its glass ceilings and the decoration of the establishments that compose it earned it to be declared a historical monument of the city.